 After making appropriate enquiries, the Trustee Board has a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
-This conclusion is based on the annual budget planning exercise conducted in summer 2021, which concluded the Trust was able to manage its financial resources for the medium term, taking account of uncertainties around the Covid19 situation and government challenges around uncertainty.
+This conclusion is based on the annual budget planning exercise conducted in summer 2022, which was updated in September 22 after 22/23 pay rise assumptions for teachers and support staff were clarified after the annual budget submission in July 2022.
+It was concluded the Trust was able to manage its financial resources for the medium term, taking account of government challenges around uncertainty and public sector funding.
 For these reasons it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Accounting Policies note of the financial statements.